Straight Talk on the Dangers of Seventh-day Adventism

-There is a danger in any religious philosophy that depends in any degree, even one percent, on the dilligent efforts of the believer to obtain or earn their salvation.
+There is a danger in any religious philosophy that depends on the dilligent efforts of the believer to obtain or earn their salvation.

-The Adventist religion adds a whole host of rules and regulations that make life tedious and burdensome.
+The SDA religion adds a whole host of rules and regulations that make life tedious and burdensome.
 I remember as a child being told it was okay to wade in the water on hot Sabbath afternoons, but I could not swim.
-Most of the rules followed by Adventists come from the pen of Ellen White.
+Most of the rules followed by SDAs come from the pen of Ellen White.
 Here are a few of them:10

 The danger in adding a multitude of needless restrictions to a religion is that it makes religion seem tiring and burdensome, especially for the youth.
 This over-bearing and overly restrictive environment drives the youth out of the church, which is perhaps one of the reasons that it has been reported that 70% of Seventh-day Adventist youth leave the church.

-Because of the exclusive nature of the SDA Church, and because they are the faithful and true "remnant", when one leaves the church, they are leaving the "truth" and choosing to be "apostates".
-For many Adventists, it us unfathomable that someone could leave the true church.
-In typical arrogant style, O'Ffill explains why people leave the SDA Church:
+Because of the exclusive nature of the SDA Church, and because they are the faithful and true "remnant," when one leaves the church, they are leaving the "truth" and choosing to be "apostates."
+For many SDAs , it us unfathomable that someone could leave the true church.
+SDA evangelist O'Fill explains why people leave the SDA Church:

-When I left the SDA Church in 1998, I was met with all sorts of comments, such as I was "lost", an "apostate", following "Satan", an "enemy of the truth", and so forth.
+When I left the SDA Church in 1998, I was met with all sorts of comments, such as I was "lost," an "apostate," following "Satan," an "enemy of the truth," and so forth.
 This is unique to cultic religions.
-When a person changes from the Methodist Church to the Baptist Church, he is not derided as "lost" or a "heretic".
+When a person changes from the Methodist Church to the Baptist Church, he is not derided as "lost" or a "heretic."
 However, when a person leaves the SDA Church for the Baptist Church, it is a whole different story.
-He is going "back to Babylon" or returning to "Apostate Protestantism".
+It is said, he is going "back to Babylon" or returning to "Apostate Protestantism."